rcbops/spc-training/install_swift.md

 to the next lab, in which you can play with the environment!
 Or skip that one and jump directly to the middleware lab, which will actually provide you with some interesting swift commands to run.

+On the management server:

+    source ~/.openrc
+	swift stat